gitpod-io/gitpod-gke-guide/README.md

 > We are aware of the limitation of this approach, and we are working to improve the helm chart to avoid this step.

-## Destroy the cluster and AWS resources
+## Destroy the cluster and GCP resources

-Remove Cloudformation stacks and EKS cluster running:
+Remove the GKE cluster running:

 ```shell
 make uninstall
 ```

 > The command asks for a confirmation:
-> `Are you sure you want to delete: Gitpod, Services/Registry, Services/RDS, Services, Addons, Setup (y/n)?`
+> `Are you sure you want to delete: Gitpod (y/n)?`

-> Please make sure you delete the S3 bucket used to store the docker registry images!
+> Please make sure you delete the GCP buckets used to store the docker registry images and Cloud SQL database!